cloudsmithconsulting/cds-for-code/docs/extension/howto/CodeGeneration.md

 ## Customizing Code Generation

 CDS for Code allows for customizing the output of CrmSvcUtil.exe utelizing a CloudSmith utility library.
 This library allows for configuring the code generation process using a configuration file.
-More about this library can be found [on GitHub in this repository](https://github.com/cloudsmithconsulting/Dynamics365-VsCode-Samples/tree/master/src/CloudSmith.Dynamics365.CrmSvcUtil).
+CDS for Code will help you generate and customize this file.
+You can see [documentation on configuring this file manually here](../../tools/CrmSvcUtil.md).

-### Generating the Configuration
+### Generating CrmSvcUtil Configuration in File Explorer

 A customizable CrmSvcUtil configuration file can be created by: